 To function at their best

-The ENTJ will be assertive, energetic and will love a robust debate, as both their method of conversation and way of thinking things through and gaining input.
-The ENTJ doesn’t really understand emotions, preferring to deal with issues as problems that need to be solved or concepts that need to be translated into a plan and certainly trying to appeal to their emotional side will not be the best way to resolve issues.
-As an ENTJ is primarily concerned with making things happen and in that sense they do not want to upset others, they just may not realize that other people may take a little longer to understand or may not be as forthcoming.”
+ENTJs will be assertive and energetic.
+They love a robust debate, as it’s both their method of conversation and their way of thinking things through and gaining input.
+ENTJs don’t really understand emotions, and they prefer to deal with issues as problems that need to be solved or as concepts that need to be translated into a plan.
+Trying to appeal to their emotional side will not be the best way to resolve issues.
+ENTJs are primarily concerned with making things happen, and in that sense, they do not want to upset others.
+They just may not realize that other people may take a little longer to understand or may not be as forthcoming.

 ENTJ at work

-“The ENTJ is challenging, pushy, task-focused, outgoing and dynamic.
-They will have high drive and a readiness to challenge inertia, ineffectiveness, complacency or self deception but can be prone to irritation, provocation and impatience as their primary aim is change and getting things driven through.
-The ENTJ also likes conflict as a means to discuss and inform and get things done.
-They enjoy a good argument as a means to impart their views, think things through and gaining input, and they will be robust and strident in their views and will forget conflict as quickly as they enter into it.
-The ENTJ does not like anything preventing progress and they will make their views known on that directly and clearly.
+ENTJs are challenging, pushy, task-focused, outgoing, and dynamic.
+They will have high drive and a readiness to challenge inertia, ineffectiveness, complacency, or self-deception.
+Because their primary aim is change and getting things done, they can be prone to irritation, provocation, and impatience.
+ENTJs also like conflict as a means to discuss, inform, and get things done.
+They enjoy a good argument as a means to impart their views, think things through, and gain input, and they will be robust and strident in their views and will forget a conflict as quickly as they enter into it.
+ENTJs do not like anything preventing progress, and they will make their views known on that.

-they will excel at making sure other people are just as enthused and understand the need to get on and drive for closure.
-They will focus the team clearly and often.
-The ENTJ loves the complex and the big picture.
-They strategize and consider but once they are clear it is all about getting to the end as quickly as possible and when the plan is agreed – no more thinking.”
+Managing ENTJs is about providing the right conditions to let them lead—whether that is people, a project, or a task—and giving them the authority to do so, though they occasionally need to be pulled back to ensure people are with them.
+ENTJs love a goal, and they will excel at making sure other people are just as enthused and that they understand the need to get on and drive for closure.
+They will keep the team focused and clear.
+ENTJs love the complex and the big picture.
+They strategize and consider, but once they are clear, it is all about getting to the end as quickly as possible.
+When the plan is agreed upon, there is no more thinking.